 Through musical examples drawn from diverse cultures and historical periods, students develop the ability to describe and analyze different aspects of music and deepen their appreciation of music as a cultural experience.
-Prior musical knowledge is not required.
-Lectures three hours a week.
+No credit for students in B.Mus, B.A.
+Honours Music or B.A.
+Music.

-MUSI 1107 [0.5 credit] Elementary Materials of Music
+Elementary Materials of Music

 An introduction to the rudiments of music and aural training.
 Successful completion of this course will fulfil the prerequisite for entry into MUSI 1700.
 Not available to B.Mus. students for credit.
-Lectures three hours a week.